 ICS I-100 provides a background and history of ICS and discusses why the use of a standardised management system has been adopted worldwide.
 This course also covers the features, principles and organisational hierarchy of ICS explaining why it is so beneficial in a Southern African context.

-In order to promote the use and knowledge of ICS in South Africa, Vulcan Training is making this course available FREE OF CHARGE.
-However, should you require a course completion certificate once you have completed the course, this will be billed for at R250 (for a limited time only).
+In order to promote the use and knowledge of ICS in South Africa, Vulcan Training is making this course (ICS 100 Blue Plan) available FREE OF CHARGE.
+However, should you require a course completion certificate once you have completed the course, you will need to upgrade to our ICS 100 Bronze, Silver or Gold Plans.
+You can upgrade your training plan at anytime during your enrollment in the Blue Plan course (details provided in the course).

 Vulcan Training ICS courses are based on the United States FEMA ICS courses and are endorsed by SAICS.